Jwillis95/CS4220-Project-1-OpenSSL-Secure-Transmissions/README.md

 g)	Place all the files generated from the above steps into the project’s root directory.
 The server will not work if these files are not within the same directory as your client and server files.

-# 3.)
-Compile the program.
-Run the following command to compile the .c files into executables.
+# 3. Compile the program

+Run the following command to compile the .c files into executables:

 cl server.c /I"C:\Path_to\include>" /link "C:\Path_tolib\libssl.lib" "C:\Path_to\lib\libcrypto.lib" ws2_32.lib